wooriapt/jekyll-now/business.md

    but are untested and unsupported.

    Using the dashboard
    Escrow Ether has seperate dashboards for buyers, sellers and escrow agents.

+   ### Function

+     Coin Exchange
+     Foreign exchange remittance
+     Worldwide offline payment through MasterCard.

  - [altcoin Mall:](https://github.com/wooriapt/Coin-Mall "altcoin Mall:")
    Buy, Sell & Accept Cryptocurrency with CoinMall.
    The [Example Store](https://example.coingate.com/ "Example Store") is a simple e-shop environment that we've built to demonstrate the    functionality offered by CoinGate merchant payment processing platform for cryptocurrencies.
 You can try shopping on our demo store